 The facts needed to support the required elements are based on the circumstances.
 For example, in a car accident case, a defendant may breach the duty to use reasonable care by texting while driving or failing to stop at a stop sign, thereby crashing into the plaintiff.
 As another example, in a slip and fall case, a grocery store may breach its duty to keep its premises reasonably safe for customers by failing to clean up spills, thereby causing injuries to a shopper.

 Seek Assistance from a Brain Injury Attorney in California

 Brain injuries are serious.
-Sacramento brain injury lawyer Travis G. Black worked for the insurance industry and served as a police officer before establishing his own firm.
+Folsom brain injury lawyer Travis G. Black worked for the insurance industry and served as a police officer before establishing his own firm.
 He now wields his knowledge of these industries in the service of his clients.
 You should consult Black & DePaoli. if you need a car accident attorney or guidance in any other personal injury claim.